“Arbitral Awards Made Simple”

 1. PARTIAL AWARD

 A partial award Resolves some, but not all, of the disputes submitted for arbitration.
-This is particularly useful in complex cases where certain claims can be decided independently of others.
-The issues settled in a partial award become final and binding, while the remaining disputes continue to be adjudicated.
+This approach is particularly useful in complex cases where the tribunal can decide certain claims independently of others.
+The tribunal makes the issues settled in a partial award final and binding, while it continues adjudicating the remaining disputes.
 This approach helps expedite the resolution of some matters, potentially leading to settlements on the unresolved issues.

 1. CONSENT AWARD